GitFlow Examples

 GitFlow

-Notice after the feature branch is merged, the version on develop is 1.3.0-alpha.3.
-This is due to develop running in continuous deployment mode.
-If you configured develop to use continuous delivery the version would still be 1.3.0-alpha.1 and you would have to use release tags to increment the alpha.1.
+After the feature branch is merged, the version on main is 2.0.0-5.
+This is due to main running in continuous delivery mode.
+If main was configured to use continuous deployment the version would be 2.0.0.

 GitFlow